pluralitybook/plurality/scripts/index/index_for_copyedit.md

 International trade	392, 406, 515
 International trade treaties	406
 Internet	1, 92, 352, 357
-Internet Access Is A Human Right	282
+Internet access as a human right	282
 Internet Corporation for Assigned Names and Numbers (ICANN)	274 Internet of Beings	64, 279
 Internet of Things	5, 64